All Articles

 The feeling can seem to arrive suddenly because the mind only catches up after the body has been tracking pressure for a while.

-Why We Keep Functioning While the Body Is Signaling
+Why Can I Keep Functioning While My Body Feels Braced?

 People are not foolish for missing body signals.
 Most people are trained to keep moving.
 Work, family, bills, responsibilities, messages, and expectations continue whether the body feels settled or not.